 Emergency medication, such as inhalers, AAIs etc, should be readily available, with spares being available if necessary, and not locked away.
+All young people at risk of anaphylaxis should carry two auto-injector devices at all times.
 During all off-site educational visits, there may be a requirement to purchase and administer non-prescribed, over the counter medication.
-In these circumstances, the advice given on page 12 should be adhered to and the parent must be contacted to gain informed consent to administer any medication.
-A record of all medication administered should be kept (see Appendix 5).
+In these circumstances, the advice given here should be adhered to and the parent must be contacted to gain informed consent to administer any medication.
+A record of all medication administered should be kept (see Appendix 3).